Inmarsat-C

 The service is operated via an Inmarsat-C Transceiver or a lower-power mini-C Transceiver.
 Data transfers between MES and LES at a rate of 600 bits/second.
-The frequencies for transmitting (TX) are 1626.5MHz -1645.5MHz and for receiving (RX) are 1530.0MHz - 1545.0MHz.
+The frequencies for transmitting (TX) are 1626.5 MHz -1645.5 MHz and for receiving (RX) are 1530.0 MHz - 1545.0 MHz.

 The service is available for maritime, land mobile and aeronautical use.

 This system was also used to track the BBC's project "The Box".
 BBC News followed a container around the world for a year to tell stories of globalization and the world economy.

 Maritime Rescue Coordination Centers

 The headquarters for Inmarsat C is located in London.
 The four Ocean Regions that are covered by Inmarsat C are: